 Copy to Clipboard

-Best practices for text recruiting
+Best practices for recruiting using texting

 Just because texts have a great open rate doesn’t mean your SMS recruiting efforts will be successful.
 You’ll need to incorporate some best practices too.